Team Formation Tips

 - Each team should reflect the ethnic diversity of your classroom.

 - After forming your teams, provide opportunities for them to get to know each other.
-These icebreaker activities are called "team builders" in the structural approach.
+These icebreaker activities are called "team builders" and they are essential.

 How to Form Teams: